Memorization in Attention-only Transformers: INTRODUCTION

-In this article, we are interested in moving the state-of-the-art in terms of memorization capacity for the attention layer.
-We will thus consider the memorization capacity of an Attention-only Transformer (AoT).
-We need to specify what \textit{memorization capacity} means.
-We will distinguish two types of memorization tasks, namely the association task and the distribution task.\\ The \textbf{association} task, already studied in \cite{bietti2023birth,cabannes2024scaling, kim2023provable,mahdavi2024memorization}, consists of predicting a token given a sequence of tokens as input.
-We only require the AoT to predict the right next-token at the last position.
-This memorization is exact and hence, we want to know the maximal set of sequence-token associations $(t_{in},t_{out})$ that can be exactly memorized by an AoT.\\ The \textbf{distribution} task consists of predicting the correct distribution, measured using the $KL$-divergence, for an input sequence of tokens.
+The \textbf{distribution} task consists of predicting the correct distribution, measured using the $KL$-divergence, for an input sequence of tokens.
 We use the $KL$-divergence since it is the default loss function used to train most Transformers.
 To our knowledge, we are the first to introduce and study this task.
 Memorizing distribution happens in natural language modeling: take the sentence "Arnold Schwarzenegger was a", it can be completed with "actor", "writer" or "bodybuilder".
 Thus, language models need to memorize not one but several correct next-tokens, each with a possibly different probability depending on the importance of the answer.